How To Use OVA files with VirtualBox

 - Let the process complete.

 The Device menu is part of the VirtualBox menu, not the guest operating system.
 It will be at the top or bottom of the screen depending on how you configure your VMs.
-Once installed, your guest operating system should be fully functional.
+Once installed, your virtual machine’s operating system should be fully functional.